What is an External Penetration Test?

 What does an External Penetration Test include?

-• Open Source Reconnaissance – We’ll use publicly available resources to try and uncover sensitive information, such as types of technology used by the organization or potential usernames, that can be used in the later phases of testing.
+- Open Source Reconnaissance – We’ll use publicly available resources to try and uncover sensitive information, such as types of technology used by the organization or potential usernames, files that were posted unintentionally, and other items that can be used in the later phases of testing.

-• Password Attacks – Another important portion of external penetration testing are the opportunities for password attacks.
+- Password Attacks – Another important portion of external penetration testing is the opportunity for password attacks.
 These styles of attacks aim to use open source intelligence gathered and noted vulnerabilities, combining them in a way that makes password attacks more likely to succeed while avoiding protections in place.
 These attacks can help you understand shortcomings in password policies, account lockouts, and multi-factor authentication schemes.

 Given all that, you can see why an external penetration test is seen as a foundational element of any well-rounded security program.
 It’s also one of the most cost effective ways to confirm your security controls are effective and your organization is as secure as you think it is, helping you sleep at night.
 If you’re interested in a little more detail on these high level activities involved in external penetration testing, check out our detailed methodology.